 Bachelor of Science in Psychology and Human Services Completion Program

 The Bachelor of Science (BS) in Psychology and Human Services is a bachelor's completion program offered through a blended model with a combination of online courses and 1-2 Saturdays per month for an on-campus course.
 The program is 3-years part-time or 2-years full-time.
 Students are part of a learning group/cohort that accompanies them throughout their time in the program.
-There are two optional concentrations for students in Applied Behavior Analysis and Substance Use and Addictions.
+There is an option concentration for students in Substance Use and Addictions.

 The program gives students an affordable option to complete their undergraduate degree while continuing to work in the human services field.
 It is critical to strengthen the behavioral health workforce with the skills and credentials of an undergraduate degree so students can build a career and make a difference in the lives of the clients they serve.
 This program seeks to contribute to developing a diverse work force as the entire community benefits when providers are from the many communities that comprise our country.

 - Scholarship Opportunity for Greater Boston students through the Child and Adolescent Mental Health Initiative.

 - Outstanding Faculty offer academic advising and career mentoring.